Lakewood’s Barry Buick to fall, apartments to rise

 The south building, as planned along Detroit between Rosewood and Orchard Grove avenues, will have 58 apartments and measure 55,875 square feet.
 The north building, wrapping around the northwest corner of Detroit and Brockley avenues plus a driveway to Cranford Avenue, will have 66 apartments and 1,573 square feet of ground-floor retail in a 68,949-square-foot structure, plans show.

-A roughly 3,000-square-foot, single-story bank branch is proposed next to the sidewalks on the southwest corner of Detroit and Orchard Grove avenues.
-The identify of the financial institution was not revealed.
+A roughly 3,000-square-foot, single-story Huntington Bank branch is proposed next to the sidewalks on the southwest corner of Detroit and Orchard Grove avenues.
 A landscaped area is shown on plans to be added south of the bank’s 13 parking spaces and drive-through lanes to separate it from the neighborhood to the south.

 Looking south on Brockley Avenue towards Detroit Avenue, the north building of the Lakewood Detroit development is in the foreground with the south building on the south side of Detroit seen in the background (Vocon).